fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> I'm a male software engineer.
-Is it right to not want to work on a team that has no female engineers?

-> Given their army of really talented software engineers, why doesn't Google or Facebook make a new pure programming language for the web, so we don't have to stick to JavaScript?

-> What should a programmer never put on his resume?

 > I'm 45.
 It's getting increasingly difficult to get a software engineering job.
 I don't want to be a boss, I just love making stuff myself.
 What do I do?

-> As a software engineer, what rules do you follow to create robust, maintainable systems?

 > I'm a software engineer and as I grow older I find myself being less efficient and willing to work, debug, modify code that I haven't written.
 Are there other engineers that have felt the same way?

 > I have to develop a big project of software for a company I have never did this type projects.
 Should I go for it or not or guide me what to do?

-> What have you learnt about life from programming?

 > As a software engineer/ programmer what has been your longest streak of not doing any coding at all?